 THE LOVED ONES

 You might compare The Loved Ones to an American film like Rivers Edge (1986).
 Although they fall into very different genres, the central characters are not too different.
 While Rivers Edge believed that this world was heading towards a bleak social apocalypse, The Loved Ones remains cheerful in its uniquely Down Under way about the characters and their nowhere lives.
 The improbable attraction between Jessica McNamee and nerdishly pudgy Richard Wilson is a B plot that takes up a reasonable amount of screen time while never seeming to add to the main horror plot.
-Here you get the impression that Sean Byrne has a genuine affection for the characters he has created especially Jessica McNamees cynical Goth who moves through the film, owning the screen in her every appearance and oozing with attitude to spare.
+Here you get the impression that Sean Byrne has a genuine affection for the characters he has created especially Jessica McNamees cynical Goth who moves through the film, owning the screen in her every appearance and spilling over with attitude to spare.

 When he eventually finds his way there, Sean Byrne handles the horror element well Xavier Samuels feet being nailed to the floor in a grisly display of gore; the offhand moment where Robin McLeavy opens the cellar door and throws scraps of food down and figures there scurry to eat them; or her father (John Brumpton) drilling a hole in the centre of Xavier Samuels forehead with a power drill and she preparing to pour boiling water in to turn him into a zombie (although I kept having my doubts as to whether having a hole drilled in the middle of his forehead would leave Samuel capable of getting up and walking, let alone driving a car, both of which he proceeds to do shortly afterwards).